ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 If terms are added to or deleted from the [Taxonomy: Term Values code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxon_term), please alert the DBA as changes may be required to the Classification Bulkload Tool.

+### Informal Lithostratigraphy

+The term should be comprised of sufficient "parentage" to be unambiguous, eg ``Blacks Fork A of Blacks Fork Member of Bridger Formation``.
+The definition should reference a "type publication" (however informal).
+See [Issue 9674](https://github.com/ArctosDB/arctos/issues/6747) for additional background.
 ## Edit this Documentation

 If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-To-Manage-Code-Table-Requests.markdown" target="_blank">here</a>.